find-javier/sample_codes/README.md

 ```

 This is not a mockery of the schools sample codes, rather my own collection.

-Open a pull req if anything is broken.
+Let me know if anything is broken.